Multistate Employer: Federal

 Same-Sex Marriages, Domestic Partnerships and Civil Unions

-Some states provide for civil unions or domestic partnerships that either provide all of the legal rights and benefits of marriage or only some.
+Some states provide for civil unions or domestic partnerships that either provide all of the legal rights and benefits of marriage (e.g., Illinois) or only some (e.g., Colorado).

-In light of Windsor, employers need to revisit their benefit plans and decide how they want to proceed going forward.
-Many open questions remain following the decision and it is recommended that employers seek counsel from experienced benefit attorneys for advice.
+In light of Obergefell, employers who have not already done so in the wake of Windsor need to revisit their benefit plans and decide how they want to proceed going forward.

 Among many of the necessary considerations, employers will want to: